thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 **Note:** The Secret Key may also be an empty string.
 This is useful if your device does not have any way to display the Secret Key.
 For example, you may allow to claim device within 30 seconds after the claim button is pressed on the device.
 In this case user needs to know the device Name (MAC address, etc) only.

 Server validates the Claiming Request and replies with the Claiming Response.
 Claiming Response contains status of the Claiming operation and Device ID if the operation was successful.

+Once Claiming Information is provisioned, Customer User may use [Claim Device](/docs/user-guide/claiming-devices/#device-claiming-widget) widget.

-## Claiming using Server-side key
+### Claiming using Server-side key

 Let's assume you have thousands of NB IoT/LoRaWAN/Sigfox devices connected using one of ThingsBoard [Integrations](/docs/user-guide/integrations/).
 The integration layer will automatically provision them in ThingsBoard.